13 PayPal Scams to Avoid in 2023

 2. Check if the redirected site uses HTTP or HTTPS; sites using HTTP are generally dangerous and should be avoided.

-3. Check the sender’s email address and see if it matches any legitimate PayPal accounts, e.g., [email protected].
+3. Check the sender’s email address and see if it matches any legitimate PayPal accounts, e.g., support@paypal.com.

 4. Look for suspicious keywords or phrases in the email message, such as “transfer waiting” or “password reset instructions.”